 \subsubsection{Representational Capacity of the Latent States.}

-Fig. \ref{fig:6} presents heatmaps of 4 tensor groups—$x_{1:N}$, $x_{p1:pN}$, $z_{1:N}$, and $h_{1:N}$—extracted from a trained StoxLSTM model while forecasting a specific instance from the Electricity dataset.
-This instance corresponds to the seasonal component obtained after the series decomposition block.
-Fig. \ref{fig:6}(a) illustrates the heatmaps during the processing by the generative model, while Fig. \ref{fig:6}(b) displays those from the inference model.
+Fig. \ref{fig:6} shows heatmaps of four tensor groups—\( x_{1:L} \), \( \bm{x}_{p1:pN} \), \( \bm{z}_{1:N} \), and \( \bm{h}_{1:N} \)—extracted from a trained StoxLSTM model while forecasting a specific instance of the Electricity dataset.
+The four tensor groups correspond to the seasonal component obtained following the series decomposition block.
+Fig. \ref{fig:6}(a) presents heatmaps from the generative model, whereas Fig. \ref{fig:6}(b) shows those from the inference model.